outsidedav/swift/api/sdk.md

 ### Arguments
 {: #val-args}

-* `APP_NAME` - the name of the Cloud Foundry app in your current space
+* `APP_NAME` - The name of the Cloud Foundry app in your current space.
-* `OPENAPI_DOC_LOCATION` - a URL or a relative file path to the raw REST API definition JSON or Yaml
+* `OPENAPI_DOC_LOCATION` - A URL or a relative file path to the raw REST API definition JSON or yaml.

 ### Usage
 {: #val-usage}